Bulk Simulation

 Here, a Gaussian distribution will be used to model this effect.
 Set both the standard deviations to 0.1 eV.
 We will leave the transport parameters at the default for now.

-Fig. 18 Exciton settings page for new materials
+Fig. 20 Exciton settings page for the new material

 The Excitonic tab specifies parameters for the excitons (singlets, triplets) and the excitation processes.
 As we will not be modeling excitons in this tutorial yet, simply set the singlet and triplet energy levels to 0.
 You can now save the material.

-The material should now be visible in the Materials tab.
-A pure composition has also been created in the Compositions tab.
-If you select the pure TAPC composition, you will see that it has a mole fraction of 1 for the TAPC material that we just created.
+If you select the pure TAPC composition (double click in the compositions list), you will see that it has a mole fraction of 1 for the TAPC material that we just created.

-Fig. 19 Pure compositions are automatically created for new materials
+Fig. 23 Pure compositions are automatically created for new materials,they contain only one material with a fracion of 1.

 Create a Stack